 Josh Ungar, born and raised in the DC metro area, plays mandolin and bass as well as singing lead and backup vocals.
 Josh has performed in multiple bluegrass, Americana, and rock bands.
-Josh was a founding member of the Porch Pickers Brigade, Split String Soup, Brandy Station Company and Pictrola.
-Josh currently works for the McCoury’s as an assistant for the Delfest Academy, continuing this tradition for the last 9 years.
+Josh was a founding member of the Porch Pickers Brigade, Split String Soup, Carriage House Pickers, Brandy Station Company and Pictrola.
+Josh currently works for the McCoury’s as an assistant for the Delfest Academy, continuing this tradition for the last 10 years.
 In 2010 Josh placed 3rd in the Watermelon Park Festival mandolin picking competition.

 Mike Shade is an enthusiastic new convert to the bluegrass tradition.
 With more than 20 years experience playing swing, jazz, blues, funk, and rock guitar, he brings a wide gamut of styles and influences.
 Most recently the lead guitarist for DC's Magnolia Blue, a New-Orleans-style funk group, he picks guitar and the occasional dobro for Pictrola.

 Born and raised in Tennessee, Evan Sands started playing banjo and guitar at 13.
 Steeped in the traditional sounds of Scruggs and Ralph Stanley, Evan also grew up listening to, and trying to steal licks from, guitar giants Chet Atkins and Jerry Reed, as well as progressive banjoists like Bela Fleck and Bill Keith.
 Thus it was natural to branch out into classical, jazz, rock, and ragtime, which serves him well in session work with a number of studio projects.
 In addition to banjo, Evan also contributes original songs and interesting arrangements of classic tunes to Pictrola.